cosmos72/hyperluminal-mem/README.md

 It is possible to override such autodetection by adding an appropriate entry in the global variable `*FEATURES*` **before** compiling and loading Hyperluminal-DB.
-Doing so disables autodetection and either tells Hyperluminal-DB the size it should use for `+msizeof-word+` or, in alternative, the type it should use for `mem-word`.
+Doing so disables autodetection and either tells Hyperluminal-DB the desired size of `mem-word`, in alternative, the CFFI-SYS type it should use for `mem-word`.

 For example, to force 64 bit (= 8 bytes) file format and ABI even on 32-bit systems, execute the following form before compiling and loading Hyperluminal-DB:
     (pushnew :hyperluminal-db/word-size/8 *features*)

 on the other hand, to force 32 bit (= 4 bytes) file format and ABI, execute the form
     (pushnew :hyperluminal-db/word-size/4 *features*)

-in both cases, the Hyperluminal-DB internal function (choose-word-type) will recognize the override and define `mem-word` and `+msizeof-word+` to match a CFFI unsigned integer type having the specified size among the following candidates:
+in both cases, the Hyperluminal-DB internal function (choose-word-type) will recognize the override and define `mem-word` and `+msizeof-word+` to match a CFFI-SYS unsigned integer type having the specified size among the following candidates:
     :unsigned-char
     :unsigned-short
     :unsigned-int
     :unsigned-long
     :unsigned-long-long
 In case it does not find a type with the requested size, it will raise an error.

 Forcing the same value that would be autodetected is fine and harmless.
 Also, the chosen type must be 32 bits wide or more, but there is no upper limit:
 Hyperluminal-DB is designed to automatically support 64 bits systems, 128 bit systems, and anything else that will exist in the future.
-It even supports "unusual" configurations where the size of `mem-word` is not a power of two (ever heard of 36-bit CPUs?).
+It even supports 'unusual' configurations where the size of `mem-word` is not a power of two (ever heard of 36-bit CPUs?).

 For the far future (which arrives surprisingly quickly in software)